Rjesh2006/5G-Architectures/README.md

 ## Architecture.__5g ##

-## Overview of 5G Technology
+# Overview of 5G Technology

-*The 3GPP (3rd Generation Partnership Project) encompasses telecommunication technologies, covering Radio Access Networks (RAN), core transport networks, and various service capabilities.
+The 3GPP (3rd Generation Partnership Project) serves as the cornerstone for telecommunication technologies, encompassing Radio Access Networks (RAN), core transport networks, and diverse service capabilities.

+## Evolution with 5G Technology

-The advent of 5G technology has expanded the scope of mobile networks to deliver a wide range of wireless services across diverse platforms and multi-layer networks.
+The advent of 5G technology marks a significant expansion in the capabilities of mobile networks, enabling the delivery of a wide array of wireless services across various platforms and multi-layer networks.

+## Diverse Requirements for Human-centric and Machine-type Communications

-The coexistence of human-centric and machine-type communications introduces diverse functional and performance requirements that 5G networks must support.*
+The coexistence of human-centric and machine-type communications introduces diverse functional and performance requirements that 5G networks must adeptly support.

+## Key Advancements in 5G Technology

-*5G stands as the latest evolution in mobile network technology, succeeding 1G through 4G.
-It brings forth remarkable advancements in data transmission, offering peak speeds of up to 20 Gbps and consistently surpassing 100 Mbps in average speeds.
-This enhancement is made possible through the utilization of orthogonal frequency-division multiplexing (OFDM), employing channels spanning from 100 to 800 MHz for data transmission.*
+5G represents the latest evolution in mobile network technology, succeeding 1G through 4G.
+Notable advancements include:

+- **Data Transmission Speeds:**
+  - Achieves remarkable peak speeds of up to 20 Gbps.
+  - Consistently surpasses 100 Mbps in average speeds.

+- **Orthogonal Frequency-Division Multiplexing (OFDM):**
+  - Utilizes OFDM to enhance data transmission.
+  - Employs channels spanning from 100 to 800 MHz for effective communication.

+These enhancements in data transmission technology contribute to the unparalleled capabilities of 5G, positioning it as a transformative force in the realm of mobile communication.

 ### Extending Beyond Mobile Communication